Sina-shafiee/react-simple-todolist/README.md

-this project was created by npm create vite@latest simple todo list created with react context api
+this project was created by "npm create vite@latest"

+simple todo list created with react context api